Transfer balance cap

 Limited recourse borrowing arrangements

-A credit will arise in transfer balance account in relation to a payment made by a superannuation provider under a limited recourse borrowing arrangement (LRBA) that was entered into on or after 1 July 2017 where:
+A credit will arise in the transfer balance account in relation to a payment made by a superannuation provider under a limited recourse borrowing arrangement (LRBA) that was entered into on or after 1 July 2017 where:

 - the payment results in an increase in the value of a member superannuation interest that supports their superannuation income stream that is in the retirement phase